The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 ### main.js: Rendering the Root Component (App)

-How does all of this actually get to the screen?
-Head over to the `main.jsx` file.
+Head over to the `main.jsx` file, this is the "entry point" for our React code.

-The primary purpose of this file is to render the root component `App`.
-To do so we:
+The primary purpose of this file is to render the root component `App` inside of the `div#root` element.
+The code is boilerplate (the same every time) and looks like this:

-* Import a package called `react-dom/client`
-* Use the `createRoot` method to create a `root` object.
-* Then we call `createRoot(root).render()` and pass in the `App` component as the argument.

-This is mostly handled when Vite creates the project for you so no need to memorize it:

 ```jsx
 // main.jsx